 You don’t have to worry if your cat is randomly licking a varnished wall now and then.
 However, if they do it all the time, you need to stop them.
-Varnish isn’t a part of a cat’s diet, and it can be harmful if consumed.
+Varnish can be harmful if consumed.
 If need be, remove your cat from the room and close the door behind you so they can’t get back in to continue their licking behavior.

 A textured wall can be appealing to a cat wherein they will lick and paw at it for fun.
-If your cat isn’t getting enough exercise or playtime, they may lick and paw at a textured wall for some stimulation.
+If your cat isn’t getting enough exercise, playtime, or mental stimulation, they may lick and paw at a textured wall for some entertainment.
 Keep an eye on your cat to see if they lick other things around your house that have the same texture as their favorite wall.

-Again, get your cat some new toys or a cat tree to keep them occupied.
+Again, get your cat some enjoyable play time, new toys, or a cat tree to keep them occupied.
 Bored cats are just like bored children; they get themselves into trouble easily.
 Keep that feline of yours busy playing and exercising!